 In the Quantity field, enter the units of the item charge that you've been invoiced for.

 In the Direct Unit Cost field, enter the amount of the item charge.

 Fill in the remaining fields as necessary.
 Hover over a field to read a short description.

-In the following steps, you will perform the actual assignment.
+Do the following steps to perform the actual assignment.
 Until the item charge is fully assigned, the value in the Qty. to Assign field is in red font.